 The purchase cannot be subject to obtaining a mortgage as is the case with a normal purchase.
-So you will need to organise your finances before the auction takes place.
+So a buyer needs to organise their finances before the auction takes place.

 The buyer is also normally required to meet the auction cost, which may be 1% or 2% of the sale value, although it is sometimes divided between buyer and seller.
 These costs are considerably lower than normal estate agent fees, which can run to around 10% and form part of the purchase price.

-The fees are higher for judicial auctions because of avocat costs.
+The fees are higher for judicial auctions because of avocat fees.

 The condition does not always apply in the case of the auction of public buildings.

 Next: Auction Procedure

 The Guides to France are published for general information only.